 A number of other changes came to VA loans in 2020.
 For instance, with the old VA fee system, Reserves and National Guard paid higher fees than “regular” military.
 The new system changes that, where everyone pays the same rate regardless of active, Reserve, National Guard or Veteran.
 This is a big change that could impact many military families as they go through the process of obtaining a VA mortgage.

 Additionally, the funding fees have changed for VA loans as well.
-For Reserves and National Guard the funding fees have slightly decreased, while they have slightly increased for regular military.
-For example, a regular military funding fee for first time use with 0% down payment went from 2.15% to 2.4%, while the same scenario for Reserves and National Guard went from 2.4% to 2.3%.
+For Reserves and National Guard, the funding fees have slightly decreased, while they have slightly increased for the regular military.
+For example, a regular military funding fee for first-time use with 0% down payment went from 2.15% to 2.4%, while the same scenario for Reserves and National Guard went from 2.4% to 2.3%.

 Depending on the situation, these changes in the funding fees are not drastic and will likely be a swing of a few hundred dollars, either up or down depending.
 However, when you consider the fact that there are no longer loan limits on VA loans, Veterans have far more options when it comes to getting a VA loan.

 Your VA loan starts with acquiring your certificate of eligibility (COE).
 While you don’t need it on hand to apply for a VA loan, but your lender will need it in order to grant a preapproval.
-In some cases your lender is able to acquire your COE during the application process.
-Otherwise you can apply online through the VA’a eBenefits portal or by mail with a VA Form 26-1880 that is sent to your Regional Loan Center.
+In some cases, your lender is able to acquire your COE during the application process.
+Otherwise, you can apply online through the VA’s eBenefits portal or by mail with a VA Form 26-1880 that is sent to your Regional Loan Center.

 Like any other type of mortgage, your particular situation is unique, which is why it is important to work with an experienced VA mortgage team that can guide you through the process.
 Start by checking your VA loan eligibility or speak with one of our VA loan experts to get the process started.